-Through this oral tradition, wisdom from tribal elders and proverbs about community and respect were taught to the youth, providing lessons to learn as they grew up.
+Through this oral tradition, they taught wisdom from the tribal elders and proverbs about community and respect to the youth, providing lessons to learn as they grew up.

-Traditions have continued to be inherited to members of Native American tribes and modern leaders have added their wisdom to that of their ancestors.
+Traditions have continued to be inherited by members of Native American tribes, and modern leaders have added their wisdom to that of their ancestors.

 Wise Native American quotes and proverbs